 The Willows and Wetlands visitor centre

 Located near Stoke St Gregory offers tours of the willow yards and basket workshops and explains the place of willow in the history of the Levels.
 The Somerset Willow Company also open the doors of their workshops to visitors.
+Link is here.

 The Peat Moors Centre